InternationalSchoolBangkok/ISBSDC-PSAPI/README.md

 ISBSDC-PSAPI
 ============

-Cocoa Library (OSX and iOS) for the PowerSchool API
+Java and Cocoa (OSX and iOS) Library API for PowerSchool

 License
 -------